g-otn/GameServerEC2Discord/README.md

 The game server must meet the following criteria:

-- It can run on Linux
+- It can run on Linux 64-bits
-- It is containerized using Docker (for example, using [steamcmd](https://hub.docker.com/r/steamcmd/steamcmd) image as base)
+- It is containerized using Docker (for example, based on [CM2.Network steamcmd](https://cm2.network) or [steamcmd/steamcmd](https://hub.docker.com/r/steamcmd/steamcmd))
+  - The container can be run on `x86_64` or `arm64` architectures
-- It can handle rare sudden shutdowns (due to the nature of Spot instances)
+- It can handle rare sudden shutdowns
+  - This is due to the nature of Spot instances or if someone requests it via Discord slash commands
-  - This means it is able to shut down gracefully or/and auto-save if needed, also if requested via Discord slash command.
+  - This means it should be able to shut down gracefully and preferrably auto-save periodically
-- The "main port" of the game server, the one players stay connected to, uses TCP (for auto-shutdown to work properly)
+- It makes sense for this project:
+  - This project allows part of the friend group to play on the server, without requiring the host player who has the save file to be online at all play sessions.
+    Examples are Multiplayer "Open World Survival Craft" / Sandbox games.
+  - Some games though, can only be played or only make sense to play when the all players are together.

-To define a custom game server:
+To define a custom game server (see also custom game [example](#examples)):

 1. Copy and paste a new server module usage in the [`servers.tf`](servers.tf) file.
 2. Set common server-specific values such as `id`, `az`, `hostname` and other DDNS config.